evan-mason/drafter/README.md

 # drafter
-React NBA Drafting application built for the boys.
+Angular C# MVC NBA Drafting application built for the boys.

-version 0.3.1
+version 0.6.0
-Dashboard page prototype completed.
-With better formatting.
+Player custom scoring first implementations.

 Methodology
 I believe in the best possible configuration.
 When the website has made a change, it will use websockets to send the type of change made, player picked up etc. Then the appropiate components will be re-mounted.